Maritime Workshops at Kodiak College

 All of our Maritime Workshops can be privately purchased and scheduled (see workshop descriptions below).
-We can bring our workshops to your neighborhood, your boat, your school, your lodge, or anywhere you need the training.
+That means we can bring our workshops to your neighborhood, your boat, your school, your lodge, or anywhere you need the training.
 We'll come to you!
 Call us to learn more.
-For fall 2018 semester there are two workshops open for public registration (no prior experience necessary, open to ages 14 and older).

 Description of Workshops and Opportunities:

 Does your boat need a voltage isolation transformer?
 What is a galvanic isolator?
 Should your vessel's AC wiring be different from home?
 Is your boat dumping amps into the ocean?
 Is it OK to install an automotive battery charger on your boat?
 Find the answers to these questions and more when you attend AC Electrical for Vessels.
 This 20-hour workshop has a functioning vessel electrical system in the lab to demonstrate vessel AC and DC systems with a focus on common errors and corrections for AC installations afloat.
 This workshop has no prerequisites but assumes students already grasp the fundamentals of electricity, such as taught in our workshop on DC.
 No testing for this workshop, just come learn about AC afloat.
 You may save your equipment and maybe a life!

 ABYC Marine Service Technician - Credential Testing

 For those who already have the skills of a Marine Service Technician and would like to add a credential to their name, Kodiak College offers testing for certification through the American Boat and Yacht Council (ABYC).
 ABYC credentials are recognized nationwide by surveyors, lenders, service providers, ports and harbors, and more.
 Call us to learn more about this opportunity.